 All switches between the devices must be certified AVB switches (or compatible).

-An AVDECC Controller is required to find the devices and to connect them.
+An ATDECC Controller is required to find the devices and to connect them.

 Talker and listener must support the stream format and channel count.